Utilize these technology platforms and strategies to invest outside of the stock market in traditional and alternative investment asset classes.

 These platforms all have low minimum investments.
 A few are for accredited investors only, meaning a net worth of $1 million + or income over $200,000.
 But there are options below for non-accredited as well.

 Of course, if you’re nervous about markets you can always keep cash in a high-yield savings account until things settle.
-Interest rates are now above 2% so you can earn passive income on your cash while you wait.
+Interest rates are now near 2% so you can earn passive income on your cash while you wait.

 1. Farmland and Agriculture